 The exceptionally warm core of Hurricane Inez.
-Vertical cross section through the eye, showing the temperature excess $\Delta T$ compared to the environmental temperature at the same altitude.
-The approximate eyewall location is outlined with dotted lines.
+Vertical cross section through the eye, showing the temperature excess ΔT compared to the environmental temperature at the same altitude.
+The approximate eyewall location is highlighted in purple.
 R is radial distance from the center of the eye, and P is pressure.
 Inez existed during 22 Sep to 11 Oct 1996 in the eastern Caribbean, and reached category 4 intensity.
-The black area at the bottom of the figure masks atmospheric pressures that did not exist at sea level, because of the very low surface pressure in and near the eye.
+The green area at the bottom of the figure masks atmospheric pressures that did not exist at sea level, because of the very low surface pressure in and near the eye.
 (Based on data from Hawkins and Imbembo, 1976.)